ersJava/LIRI/README.md

 # LIRI
 > Language Interpretation and Recognition Interface

-For music and movie enthusiast who can search songs, concerts and movies with one app.
+For music lovers and movie enthusiast who can search songs, concerts and movies with one app.

+## Features

 LIRI will perform an assortment of functions on the command line in the terminal

-* Type in node liri in the command line.
+* Type in `node liri` in the command line.
 A set an instructions will pop up to show you the different functions of LIRI.

 ![intro screenshot](/images/Intro.png)